jeevanpillaystudio/vedya/README.md

 # Vedya Design System

-A generative design system for creating and fabricating mandala-like patterns and modular structures.
+A generative design system for creating and fabricating geometric patterns and modular structures with computational methods in Fusion 360.

 ## Overview